New York, Susquehanna and Western 142: Reduced Susquehanna excursion service

 In 1997, when it was announced that Conrail would be split between NS and CSX, the NYS&W—knowing the split would affect their intermodal operations—began to make corporate changes to save costs and to protect their overall freight business.
 One of the changes was the unceremonious cancellation of their steam program.
 The railroad sold the rights to operate No. 142 to the NYS&W Technical and Historical Society, but retained ownership of the locomotive.
 The historical society subsequently made plans to host their own public relations excursions with No. 142, labeled as "Steam on the Susquehanna".

 In March 1998, No. 142's overhaul was completed, and it underwent another test fire.
 On the weekend of March 28-29, as part of that year's Marathon Maple Festival, No. 142 hauled some push-pull excursions with E9 No. 2402 and SD45 No. 3634, between Cortland and Marathon.
 On July 9, as part of the 1998 National Railway Historical Society (NRHS) Convention in Syracuse, No. 142 lead an excursion between Syracuse and Binghamton, with Lackawanna E8s Nos.
 807 and 808 part of the consist, and for the return run, the E8s lead the train, while No. 142 was coupled to the opposite end, tender-first.
 The round trip was repeated, on July 11, but it only traveled as far as Chenango Forks.

 Following the convention, No. 142 visited the GMR and the Vermont Railway for two and a half months, to haul a series of excursions on their trackage.
 In early October, No. 142 stayed in Bellows Falls, and took part in filming of The Cider House Rules, and since the film took place in Maine, the locomotive temporarily received Bangor and Aroostook lettering.
-No. 142 was subsequently ferried back to the NYS&W, but on October 6, during the beginning of the journey, the locomotive had to assist a Vermont Railway GP18 with a freight train.
+No. 142 was subsequently ferried back to the NYSW, but on October 6, during the beginning of the journey, the locomotive had to assist a Vermont Railway GP18 with a freight train.
 On October 17-18, No. 142 was paired with Chesapeake and Ohio 614 to doublehead some Fall Foliage excursions over NJ Transit and Conrail between Hoboken, New Jersey and Port Jervis, New York.